Cowen Trims Match Group (NASDAQ:MTCH) Target Price to $100.00

-Match Group (NASDAQ:MTCH – Get Rating) had its target price lowered by Cowen from $128.00 to $100.00 in a research note issued to investors on Thursday morning, Stock Target Advisor reports.
+Match Group (NASDAQ:MTCH – Get Rating) had its target price decreased by Cowen from $128.00 to $100.00 in a report published on Thursday morning, The Fly reports.
 Cowen currently has an outperform rating on the technology company’s stock.

-Other research analysts also recently issued reports about the stock.
-KeyCorp lowered their price objective on shares of Match Group from $90.00 to $82.00 and set an overweight rating on the stock in a research report on Thursday.
-Royal Bank of Canada lowered their price objective on shares of Match Group from $150.00 to $115.00 in a research report on Thursday, May 5th.
-JPMorgan Chase & Co. lowered their price objective on shares of Match Group from $125.00 to $105.00 in a research report on Tuesday, July 19th.
-Barclays lowered their price objective on shares of Match Group from $81.00 to $65.00 and set an equal weight rating on the stock in a research report on Tuesday, July 19th.
-Finally, BTIG Research downgraded shares of Match Group from a buy rating to a neutral rating in a research report on Wednesday.
-One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and sixteen have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the stock presently has a consensus rating of Moderate Buy and a consensus target price of $98.86.
+A number of other research analysts have also recently commented on MTCH.
+Wedbush cut their price target on shares of Match Group from $130.00 to $98.00 in a research note on Thursday, May 5th.
+Loop Capital started coverage on shares of Match Group in a report on Monday, April 11th.
+They set a buy rating and a $140.00 price objective for the company.
+Barclays dropped their price objective on shares of Match Group from $81.00 to $65.00 and set an equal weight rating for the company in a report on Tuesday, July 19th.
+Piper Sandler dropped their price objective on shares of Match Group from $160.00 to $125.00 in a report on Wednesday, May 4th.
+Finally, Evercore ISI dropped their price objective on shares of Match Group from $115.00 to $95.00 and set an outperform rating for the company in a report on Thursday, July 7th.
+One investment analyst has rated the stock with a sell rating, four have issued a hold rating and sixteen have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the company presently has a consensus rating of Moderate Buy and an average target price of $98.86.

 Hedge Funds Weigh In On Match Group

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-MUFG Americas Holdings Corp acquired a new position in Match Group during the fourth quarter worth about $25,000.
-Tyler Stone Wealth Management acquired a new position in Match Group during the fourth quarter worth about $27,000.
-Tsfg LLC raised its position in Match Group by 181.1% during the first quarter.
-Tsfg LLC now owns 253 shares of the technology company’s stock worth $28,000 after acquiring an additional 163 shares during the last quarter.
-GHP Investment Advisors Inc. acquired a new position in Match Group during the first quarter worth about $28,000.
-Finally, Prospera Financial Services Inc acquired a new position in Match Group during the first quarter worth about $29,000.
-Institutional investors and hedge funds own 96.11% of the company’s stock.
+Hedge funds and other institutional investors have recently bought and sold shares of the business.
+MUFG Americas Holdings Corp bought a new position in Match Group in the fourth quarter valued at approximately $25,000.
+Tyler Stone Wealth Management bought a new position in Match Group in the fourth quarter valued at approximately $27,000.
+Tsfg LLC boosted its position in shares of Match Group by 181.1% during the first quarter.
+Tsfg LLC now owns 253 shares of the technology company’s stock worth $28,000 after purchasing an additional 163 shares in the last quarter.
+GHP Investment Advisors Inc. bought a new position in shares of Match Group during the first quarter worth $28,000.
+Finally, Prospera Financial Services Inc bought a new position in shares of Match Group during the first quarter worth $29,000.
+96.11% of the stock is owned by institutional investors.

 Match Group, Inc provides dating products worldwide.
 The company's portfolio of brands includes Tinder, Match, Meetic, OkCupid, Hinge, Pairs, PlentyOfFish, and OurTime, as well as a various other brands.
 The company was incorporated in 1986 and is based in Dallas, Texas.